 Walk down the fire road about 1/3rd of a mile and you'll see a fork in the road with a sign for the Little Caliente pointing you to the right.
 Take this road about a mile to a mile and a half down.
 At the end, you'll see a sign post and what looks like it used to be a parking area.
 This is where the Little Caliente is.
 You'll have to head up into the mountain to your right a little bit and you'll find it within 100-200 feet.
 You'll know you're at the parking area when the road starts to make a u-turn and heads in the opposite direction.

 The springs are pretty nice and comfortable.
 There are three of them, with the top and bottom one being the most comfortable.
 They're a little slimy, but very nice to soak in.
 Great scenery as well.
 The whole hike is probably about 6.5 to 7 miles each way, with the hike back being brutal as the final 3-4 miles are all straight up hill.
 If you have a map, bring it.
 It's very hard to find, but if you follow the pink streamers, you should be okay.

 great hiking otherwise. got a few ticks, but managed to dodge the poison oak. the hot pools were excellent. thanks to those who maintain them! the upper pool was the perfect temp, and the lower two just tepid. didn't see a soul on friday or saturday.

-thanks to the previous poster who noted that the sign to "MONO" has been painted over with "GOTOCA.." at the junction with the gibraltar mine trail. definitely go right (downhill) at this junction. backpack
+thanks to the previous poster who noted that the sign to "MONO" has been painted over with "GOTOCA.." at the junction with the gibraltar mine trail. definitely go right (downhill) at this junction. steep

 Posted: January 23, 2011, 10:10 pm